salehhashemi1992/laravel-domain-expert/README.md

 This structure helps you organize your code in a domain-driven manner, making it easier to manage and maintain as your application grows.

+## Automatic View Scanning

+Laravel Domain Expert can automatically scan and load view files in the appropriate domain without any configuration required.

 ### Testing